MT. HOOD TERRITORY: Nicky USA's Wild About Game 2018

 I partnered with Oregon’s Mt.
 Hood Territory tourism, and you can find more information on the region's activities, dining, lodging, and annual events at Mt.
 Hood Territory.

-Check back next week for a recap of the rest of my time spent in this beautiful destination with visits to Lake Oswego, Aurora, Canby, and Oregon City.
+Click this link for Part I of my time spent in this beautiful destination with visits to Lake Oswego, Aurora, Canby, and Oregon City.